2015 Irwin Tools Night Race: Driver comments

 Joey Logano celebrates in victory lane.

 “It was kind of interesting to watch it in the mirror,” Logano said of Harvick trying to pass him in the closing laps.
 “I was watching him drive in and I was like, ‘He’s going to get me eventually,’ so I just wanted to make sure I stayed at least three or four car lengths up on him so he didn't get to me.”

 "He was just one step ahead of me in traffic,” Harvick explained after finishing runner-up for the 10th time this season.
 “I couldn't get my car to rotate across the center like I needed it to, and every time I tried to force it would snap the back out.
 He was able to go in really high and before the center of the corner drive down the corner and I was just having to wait just a split second to be able to put the throttle back down, and I couldn't do that, that huge diamond all the way to the bottom like he could, and that was really beneficial for him through traffic, and I kind of had to just part throttle it through the center and grind the tires away through the center to the corner and just hope that they were going to lift, but he was able to get those huge runs up off the exit of the corner and just stayed one step ahead of me through traffic I felt like, and in clean air we probably were a little faster, but it didn't really matter.
 I had to be in front of him to show that.
 All in all, he was just one step ahead of me in traffic.”

-“This was a big night for us,” Bowyer said after finishing fifth.
-“We needed this.
-Driver got us behind last weekend after Michigan, but man, when you step up to the plate like this and you’re running at the level that it takes to be a part of the championship caliber elite group like you have in the Chase.
-You don’t want to just go into that Chase and be a part of it and be the first guy out, you want to go into that Chase with some confidence and momentum and some good runs where you can maybe go a few rounds in there.”
+After finishing fifth, Bowyer said the result was important for the team following a difficult weekend at Michigan.
+He stated that the performance helped rebuild confidence and momentum ahead of the Chase, where the team hoped to remain competitive and advance through multiple rounds.